kurator-org/kurator-validation/README.md

     print matched_record['scientificname']
     print was_exact_match

-You can run this code simply by running `WoRMSService.py` as a standalone Python script However, you first will need to install the `suds-jurko` Python package using `pip`:
+You can run this code simply by running `WoRMSService.py` as a standalone Python script.
+However, you first will need to install the [suds-jurko](https://pypi.python.org/pypi/suds-jurko/0.6) (lightweight SOAP client package) using `pip`:

 	$ pip install suds-jurko